zincware/MDSuite/docs/source/_developer_docs/implementing_a_calculator.rst

 * logging is the library you will want to use to log information.
 Typically, when you want to output some information you might use a print statement.
-However, by using for example log.INFO or log.WARNING you can better utilize Python software frameworks.
+However, by using for example :code:`log.info` or :code:`log.warning` you can better utilize Python software frameworks.
 * Calculator is the parent class for all of our calculators.
 You need to import this and inherit from it so that you can access the simulation data in a batched way.
 * call is a decorator method we have implemented which helps to take care of some